 Why EA Is Critical for Better Strategic Planning and Execution

-Summary: Five Steps for Acquiring the Best Fit Enterprise Architecture Tool
+5 Steps for Acquiring the Best Fit Modern Enterprise Architecture Tool

 What Is an Enterprise Architecture Tool?

 An Enterprise Architecture tool is software designed to support and facilitate the practice of Enterprise Architecture within a large organization.
-The Enterprise Architecture discipline focuses on aligning an organization's business goals and processes with its IT infrastructure and technology resources.
-EA tools help organizations manage and document various aspects of their Enterprise Architecture, enabling better decision-making, optimization, and alignment of resources.
+The Enterprise Architecture discipline aligns an organization's business goals and processes with its IT infrastructure and technology resources.
+EA platforms help organizations manage and document various aspects of their Enterprise Architecture, enabling better decision-making, optimization, and alignment of resources.

 Here's how EA teams typically use an Enterprise Architecture tool: